Nereziel/cs2-WeaponPaints/README.md

 ## Web install
 - Requires PHP >= 7.4 ***(Tested on php ver **`8.2.3`** and nginx webserver)***
-- **Before using website, make sure the plugin is correctly loaded in cs2 server!** Mysql tables are created by plugin not by website.
+- **Before using website, make sure the plugin is correctly loaded in cs2 server!** Mysql tables are created by plugin not by website
 - Copy website to web server ***(Folder `img` not needed)***
 - Get [Steam API Key](https://steamcommunity.com/dev/apikey)
-- Fill in database credentials and api key in `class/config.php`
+- Fill in database credentials and api key in **`class/config.php`**
 - Visit website and login via steam

 ### Web Features